Kaderde/teched2025-msad/exercises/ex1/ex1.2/README.md

 module.exports = { ProcessorService }

 ```
-Copy the complete code from this link: [services.js](./services.js).
+Copy the contents of [services.js](./services.js) into your project’s srv/services.js file.

 Key Changes: